tsackton/taelgar/Gazetteer/The Western Green Sea Region/Tollen/Tollen.md

 ### The Skaer City

-The original settlement by the mariners, as later expanded by the Skaer after [[the Downfall]] wars, was a small city, surrounded by a embankment and a wooden wall, set on the north side of the [[River Volta|Volta]].
-It mainly functioned as a port for timber and other goods leaving the [[River Volta|Volta]] watershed.
+The original settlement by the mariners, as later expanded by the Skaer after [[the Downfall]] wars, was a small city, surrounded by a embankment and a wooden wall, set on the north side of the [[Volta|Volta]].
+It mainly functioned as a port for timber and other goods leaving the [[Volta|Volta]] watershed.

-[[Skepwalk]]: North side of the [[River Volta|Volta]], easternmost (oceanside) district.
+[[Skepwalk]]: North side of the [[Volta|Volta]], easternmost (oceanside) district.
 Excellent harbor area, where a curve in the river creates a wide, deep anchorage.
 Name derives from old Eastros word for docks; this is the westernmost ward on the north side of the river, and among the oldest docks and shipyards in the city.
 Now a major shipbuilding center.

-[[Fiskurth]]: North side of the [[River Volta|Volta]], northwest of [[Skepwalk]].
+[[Fiskurth]]: North side of the [[Volta|Volta]], northwest of [[Skepwalk]].
 Name derives from old Eastros for fish, one of the oldest districts in the city, although little is preserved of that time.
 Many taverns, and a hub of activity for sailors.
 Largest fish market, and other scattered market streets, but somewhat "low class".

 Aesganstrad: North and west along the river from [[Fiskurth]]; with [[Fiskurth]] and [[Skepwalk]] forms the ancient core of the pre-Drankorian city.
 Name derives from Aesgan, a semi-mythical Skaegish hero who is said to have protected/resettled Tollen during the chaos after [[the Downfall]].
 Best preserved of the ancient districts, now home to many of the craft guilds, especially the powerful [[dyer's guild]].

 ### The Drankorian City

 After the treaty of 4547, Tollen prospers.
-Most of the Skaer bitter about Drankorian influence are driven north and east, into their ancestral strongholds in the islands of the western [[The Green Sea|Green Sea]], and Tollen becomes a key mixing place and trade center for the rich raw materials flowing from the mountains and forests of the hinterland to the growing cities of the [[Drankorian Empire]] in what is now [[Cymea]] and [[Sembara]].
+Most of the Skaer bitter about Drankorian influence are driven north and east, into their ancestral strongholds in the islands of the western [[Green Sea|Green Sea]], and Tollen becomes a key mixing place and trade center for the rich raw materials flowing from the mountains and forests of the hinterland to the growing cities of the [[Drankorian Empire]] in what is now [[Cymea]] and [[Sembara]].
 During the pre-treaty conflict, the city is sacked and the wooden walls burned; after peace is established, the first stone walls of the city are built, and the city expands north and west.

 [[Bridgeward]]: West of Aesganstrad, and north of the great Tollen Bridge, build by the Drankorians to facilitate trade from the south and connect to the great Drankorian road stretching south to [[Sembara]].
 Historically and in the present day a major market center, with shops, artisans, and lots of commerce.

-[[Southbridge]]: south side of the [[River Volta|Volta]], upriver (west) from Battery, the area south of the Tollen Bridge.
+[[Southbridge]]: south side of the [[Volta|Volta]], upriver (west) from Battery, the area south of the Tollen Bridge.
 Now the center of dyeing trade, and home to most of the tattoo parlors (magical or otherwise) in the city.
 Originally settled during the Drankorian era, and thus one of the oldest parts of the city, but retains little of its ancient character now.

 Magus Street: Often just called Magus.
 East of the old city ([[Fiskurth]], [[Skepwalk]], Aesganstrad), away from the river.
 In Drankorian times, home to small library and university outpost, which grew over time.
 Technically older than the University of [[Chardon]], although it was abandoned for a number of years after the fall of the [[Drankorian Empire]], and reestablished as Tollen returned to prosperity in the early days of [[Sembara]].